infracost/infracost/README.md

 ## Usage

-Prices are retrieved from the Github project [<TODO link to price list API repo>].
+Prices are retrieved using [https://github.com/aliscott/aws-prices-graphql](https://github.com/aliscott/aws-prices-graphql).
 There is a demo version of that service deployed at [https://aws-prices-graphql.alistair.scot/graphql](https://aws-prices-graphql.alistair.scot/graphql), which `infracost` uses by default.
 This is running on minimal infrastructure so is not guaranteed to always be available.

 You can run `infracost` in your terraform directories without worrying about any security or privacy issues as no terraform secrets/tags/IDs etc are sent to the pricing service (only generic price-related attributes are used).
 Also, do not be alarmed by seeing the `terraform init` in output, no changes are made to your terraform or cloud resources.